-They had three different C8 Corvettes at SACC convention, a white one at Pratt & Miller, another white one at the GM Heritage Center and a beautiful Long Beach Red example at the Banquet.
+They had three different C8 Corvettes at the SACC convention, a white one at Pratt & Miller, another white one at the GM Heritage Center, and a beautiful Long Beach Red example at the Banquet.

 (You can read more about the C8 Corvette on our blog.
 The new Corvette does zero to 60 in 3.6 seconds with the top speed of 194 mph, and the driver has moved forward 18” based on C7, the collision collapse zone is reinforced with high strength castings.)

 Like most Corvette events, there were awards given.
 Here are a few of those award winners: